I am prolific on LinkedIn, Twitter, Facebook, Instagram and TripAdvisor and each platform has a different style and focus.

 A great example of this is last Christmas in Benidorm where I found a great small chippy called Northern Sole in the Old Town which had only been open for a few months.
 I knew I had found something unique here and I articulated my experience on TripAdvisor, where my comment on one of the dishes is in the highlights on their page to this day.

-I have since given this business a mention on many occasions via Facebook and on both of my websites via blogs as a recommendation and a shining example of how a business can succeed against all odds by focusing on 3 fundamentals;
+I have since recommended this business on many occasions via Facebook and on blogs as a shining example of how a business can succeed against all odds by focusing on 3 fundamentals;

 - Treating their staff well